Mouthless-Stoat/sigil101/src/ch2/1-the-basics.md

 @@snip ./listings/2-1.gd:first
 ```

-This tell Godot that we are extending a object or class, you won't know what this mean now but we will touch on them later in [Chapter 2.7](./ch02-07-objects.md).
-This is basically us telling Godot to `extends` the class `SceneTree`.
+This tell `gdscript` that we are extending a object or class, you won't know what this mean now but we will touch on them later in [Chapter 2.7](./ch02-07-objects.md).
 We are extending the `SceneTree` because it is the first thing that Godot loaded.
 Next we can move on to the next snippet:

 ```gd
 @@snip ./listings/2-1.gd:func